Asunder, Sweet and Other Distress

 Asunder, Sweet and Other Distress is the fifth studio album by Canadian post-rock band Godspeed You!
 Black Emperor, released on 31 March 2015 by Constellation Records.
 The album is composed of four tracks developed from a single long-form composition known by fans as "Behemoth", which had been performed extensively in live tours between 2012 and 2014.
 Recorded at studios in North Carolina and Montreal, the album was the group's first to consist entirely of new material written since their reformation in 2010, distinguishing it from their previous release, 'Allelujah!
 Don't Bend!
 Ascend!, which featured older compositions.

-Musically, Asunder, Sweet and Other Distress retains the band's post-rock style.
-At just over 40 minutes in length, it is their shortest full-length studio release apart from the original vinyl edition of their 1997 debut F♯ A♯ ∞, and notably the first to omit sampled or field-recorded voices.
 The album juxtaposes two dense, riff-driven compositions with a pair of ambient drone-based pieces, marking a shift toward a more concise and distilled sonic approach.
-Upon release, the album received widespread acclaim from music critics, who praised its intensity, cohesion, and evolution of the band's sound.
+The album received widespread acclaim from music critics who praised its intensity and cohesion, and the evolution of the band's sound.

 Background and recording

 Asunder, Sweet and Other Distress originated from a single extended piece known among fans as "Behemoth", which was developed and refined through live performances prior to the album's recording.
 The piece, also informally referred to as "Big 'Un", was performed extensively during the band's 2010–2012 tours, and previously recorded onstage for the concert series We Have Signal.
 "Behemoth" became a fixture of the band's setlists, including their 2013 support dates on Nine Inch Nails' Tension tour, where it was occasionally the sole performance in their set.

 Unlike their 2012 album 'Allelujah!
 Don't Bend!
 Ascend!, which consisted of previously unreleased material written before the band's 2003 hiatus, Asunder, Sweet and Other Distress marked the first release of entirely new music composed after the band's 2010 reformation.
 The piece was gradually honed into a concise four-track structure, transforming the sprawling live arrangement into a more focused studio composition.
 The final album is a condensed and arranged version of "Behemoth".

 Recording sessions took place in 2013 and 2014 at Fidelitorium Recordings in North Carolina, as well as at Hotel2Tango and guitarist David Bryant's Montreal studio, the Pines, with longtime collaborator Greg Norman serving as recording and mixing engineer.
 At just over 40 minutes, the album became the band's shortest full-length release since the vinyl version of their 1997 debut F♯ A♯ ∞, and the first to exclude sampled or field-recorded voices.